-Further, for the backup source purchase ready to use DNA extraction kits, DNA extraction solutions, TAE and TBE buffer, TE buffer and other solution so than in case of failure in daily protocol your time and sample cannot waste.
+Further, for the backup source purchase ready to use DNA extraction kits, DNA extraction solutions, TAE and TBE buffer, TE buffer and other solution so that in case of failure in daily protocol your time and sample does not get wasted.

 DNA extraction is one of the crucial steps in the post PCR and PCR analysis.
 Hence it is very important to set up a DNA extraction lab very preciously.
 The yield and the quality of the DNA depend on the structure of the DNA extraction lab.
 Furthermore, it also depends on the SOPs (How you maintain) and the protocols (How you standardise) of the lab.